yaoxingcheng/TLM/README.md

 ```
 pip install -r requirements.txt
 ```
 All our experiments are conducted on a node with 8 [A100 40GB SXM](https://www.nvidia.cn/data-center/a100/) gpus.
-Different computational devices may result slightly different results from the reported ones.
+Different computational devices may result in slightly different results from the reported ones.

 ### Models and Datasets